enterstudio/mobywhale-chan.github.io/_posts/2014-09-08-its-not-about-the-applause.md

 ---
 layout: post
-title: It's not about the applause
+title: "It's not about the applause"
 category: general
+published: true
 ---

 Recently at work, we started doing Show & Tell at Friday lunch every few weeks.
 The idea is to share knowledge within the team.
 My manager asked if I'd like to do one about accessibility and I did not hesitate in putting my name down for it.
 Why?
 It's not really because I _love_ presenting (at the same time I don't hate it anymore).
 It's an easier and better way of raising awareness and distributing knowledge about it.
 Easier than trying to catch every problem in code review.